kg4zow/remarkable.jms1.info/src/introduction.md

 I make use of [Keybase](https://keybase.io/) on a *very* regular basis.

-* This site's "source code" is being tracked in a [Keybase git](https://book.keybase.io/git) repo.
+* This site's "source code" was originally tracked in a [Keybase git](https://book.keybase.io/git) repo.
+(It's now being tracked in [Github](https://github.com/kg4zow/remarkable.jms1.info/) so people can "watch" the repo).

 * The site is being served using [Keybase Sites](https://book.keybase.io/sites).

-Either or both of these functions *could* be replaced by Github, however I prefer using Keybase in general (again, privacy), so unless I have a good reason to move them to Github, I plan to leave them where they are.
+The web hosting function *could* be replaced by Github, however I prefer using Keybase in general (again, privacy), so I plan to leave it where it is unless there's a good reason to move it to Github.

 ## Feedback